jerdog/streamlining-devex-slidev/slides.md

 # Optimizing CI/CD Standardization

 <!--
-Once you’ve ensured the core practices are in place, it’s time to look at some key, optimized practices that can help you take the next step in your standardization efforts.
+Once you have the core practices in place, it’s time to look at some key, optimized practices that can help you take the next step in your standardization efforts.
 -->

 ---